AI Is Redefining What \"Senior Engineer\" Means

 I got promoted to senior not because I wrote elegant Swift, but because I knew when a coordinator pattern would save three months of refactoring later and when it would just add indirection nobody needed.
 That judgment came from years of watching both approaches play out.
 The question for the industry is how we develop that judgment in the next generation of engineers when AI shortcuts the experiences that used to build it.

-The title "senior engineer" will survive.
-But what it means, and what earns it, is already changing.
-GitHub's Copilot Workspace pointed in this direction when it launched last year: the interface isn't a text editor, it's a planning tool.
+GitHub's Copilot Workspace pointed in this direction when it launched last year: its interface is a planning tool rather than a text editor.
 The future senior engineer lives in that space.
 The sooner we update our promotion criteria and career ladders, the better we'll serve the engineers coming up behind us.